almetica/almetica/README.md

 It's pretty hard to trace the origin of some of the archivements.
 So I will just credit people without their specific constributions.
-Most of them did discover specific issues while reverse engineering the Tera network protocol or did some other kind of groundwork that this sever is based on (ordered alphabetically):
+Most of them did discover specific issues while reverse engineering the TERA network protocol or did some other kind of groundwork that this sever is based on (ordered alphabetically):

 alexrp, caali-hackerman, mirrawrs, meishu, P5yl0, pinkiepie